 The HDHHS’ Bureau of Oral Health (BOH) emphasizes primary preventive dentistry, e.g., optimal oral hygiene and nutrition, sealants, and fluoride for its program participants.
-Additionally, it provides comprehensive dental services, with the exception of orthodontics and posterior root canals, for single persons ages six (6) months through 21 years utilizing Title V funding; for Children’s Health Insurance Program (CHIP) recipients ages one (1) through 18 years; and for Medicaid recipients ages six (6) months through 20 years.
+Additionally, it provides comprehensive dental services, with the exception of orthodontics and posterior root canals, for persons ages six (6) months through 21 years utilizing Title V funding; for Children’s Health Insurance Program (CHIP) recipients ages one (1) through 18 years; and for Medicaid recipients ages six (6) months through 20 years.
+Prenatal and post-partum (up to 90 days) dental services are provided through Title V funding.
 Preventive dental services are provided for WIC enrolled mothers/legal guardians.

 |La Nueva Casa de Amigos Dental Clinic

 Houston TX 77009-8310

 |Magnolia Dental Clinic

 Houston TX 77036-4365

 4605 Wilmington Blvd.